foundata/guidelines/oci-container-image-guide.md

 maps each check to the requirements it covers; its conformance documentation states, for every identifier at the implemented guide revision, whether ConClear automates the requirement, lists it for human review, leaves it to an external control or does not support it.
-The guide itself makes no claim about automation.
+Control notes beside the rules distinguish a ConClear check from manual review or an external control.
+A check can observe part of an external control without taking over its operation; the conformance documentation identifies the coverage of the selected ConClear release.

 **When editing this guide:**